alexisruccius/supex/README.md

 ## ⚠️ Disclaimer

 SuperCollider and Supex can produce loud, sudden sounds.
 Use volume control and a limiter to protect your ears.
 Avoid hearing damage.

+## 🛠️ Note

+Supex is in early development.
+Expect API changes.